Lake District: Low Level and Lake Walks

-The map extracts used in this book are from the Ordnance Survey’s 1:50,000 Landranger series enlarged to 1:40,000 scale for maximum clarity.
+The map extracts used in this book are from the Ordnance Survey’s 1:50,000 Landranger series.
 They are meant as a guide only and walkers are advised to purchase the relevant map(s) – and know how to navigate using them.
 The whole area is covered by sheets 89, 90, 96 and 97.
 The OS 1:25,000 Explorer series provides greater detail, showing field boundaries as well as access land.
 To complete all the walks in this guide using Explorer maps, you’ll need sheets OL4, OL5, OL6 and OL7.

-Harvey publishes an excellent series of Superwalker XT25 maps at the 1:25,000 scale.
-Its four Lake District maps cover most of the National Park.
+Harvey publishes an excellent series of Superwalker maps at the 1:25,000 scale.
+Its six Lakeland maps cover most of the Lake District National Park.

 Receive updates by email